pasalkarr/cs230-hydrology/A-GRU/README.md

 # GRU based netowrk to predict temporal distribution of streamflow downstream of the basin

-Accompanying code for our "Hydrology streamflow prediction with deep learning methods" project for CS230 Spring 2020 class.
+Accompanying code for our "Streamflow Forecasting with Deep Learning Methods" project for CS230 Spring 2020 class.
 This code is built upon the code repository [2].

 ## Content of the repository